 More than 100 years ago, our family survived the Armenian Genocide.
 They fled to America, but many others stayed in Armenia and rebuilt a country next to their ancestral homelands, which are now part of Turkey.
 A century later, Armenians continue to survive and build a better future in their mountainous homeland, although they are threatened by poverty, social issues, and foreign aggression.

 Rebirth Armenia documents the lives of Armenians today through projects like Borderlands Under Fire.
-It seeks to support the efforts of developmental and aid organizations through both fundraising and raising awareness of the issues facing Armenians.
+It seeks to support the efforts of developmental and aid organizations by raising awareness of the issues facing Armenians.
 It is also is a forum for travel and other information for visitors, as well as those interested in social and economic ties.

 Join us on a journey to explore this undiscovered land, and tell its story of rebirth and regeneration.

-Araxie Cass is a writer, and is currently studying Anthropology at the University of Chicago.
-She writes mostly narrative nonfiction and short stories, which have been published in various 826CHI publications, as well as her new chapbook Defenders.
+Araxie Cass is a writer, and is currently studying Creative Writing at the University of Chicago.
+She writes mostly narrative nonfiction and short stories, which have been published in a variety of publications, as well as her chapbook Defenders.
 She is fascinated by all aspects of Armenian culture, and is always looking for new music, art, literature, recipes and other things to share on Rebirth Armenia, and useless-armeniafacts.tumblr.com.